Run with the Wind

 Run with the Wind (風が強く吹いている, Kaze ga Tsuyoku Fuiteiru) is a 2006 Japanese novel by Shion Miura.
-The novel has received a manga and a live-action film adaptation, as well as an anime television series adaptation by Production I.G that aired from October 2, 2018 to March 26, 2019.
+The novel has received a manga and a live-action film adaptation, as well as an anime television series adaptation produced by Production I.G that aired from October 2018 to March 2019.

 Synopsis

 Kakeru, a former elite runner at high school, is chased for stealing food.
 He is saved by a Kansei University student named Haiji, who is also a runner.
 Haiji persuades Kakeru to live in the old dormitory "Chikusei-so" where he plans to team up with fellow residents to enter the Hakone Ekiden relay marathon, one of the most prominent university races in Japan.
 Kakeru soon finds out that all of the residents except for Haiji and himself are complete novices.